Covid 19 coronavirus: Disease expert Michael Baker urges PM to 'pause for a few more days'

 Then, once officials are sure level 2 was showing signs of success, the Government could loosen restrictions on places like bars and nightclubs, he said.

-Baker has been vocal in pushing New Zealand's government to close the borders early in the outbreak and ramp up containment of the virus.
+Baker has been vocal in pushing the Government to close the borders early in the outbreak and ramp up containment of the virus.

 Most recently he's advocated for compulsory masks on public transport and planes.
 While masks are not thought to protect wearers from getting infected, there's evidence they can stop those wearing them from spreading the virus, through coughing or sneezing, to other people.